lijinlunbeng/esp32_audio_recording_SD/README.md

 # Introduction
 However, there are some bugs in these links.
 For example, the API parameters in the code were no longer applicable to the current version of Arduino 1.8.19.

+This code shows how to record a WAV file to an SD card by using ESP32.

 Hence,I have ried to solve all possible known problems, not only the SD card connection, but also the audio writing problem of our I2S.
 I hope you can make advantage of this.